sucrow/PennyUtil/README.md

 targetSdkVersion 28

 ### How To Use
-Add the JitPack repository to your build file
+Add the JitPack repository to your build file.
 Add it in your root build.gradle at the end of repositories:
 ```
 allprojects {